vmware/container-service-extension/docs/cse3_1/CSE31.md

 * Cluster API Provider for Cloud Director that offers multi-control plane clusters and cluster upgrades using declarative, Kubernetes-style APIs.
 Learn more about [CAPI for VCD](https://github.com/vmware/cluster-api-provider-cloud-director/blob/0.5.x/README.md)
 * Kubernetes External Cloud Provider for VCD has been updated to v1.1.0.
 Learn more about [CPI for VCD](https://github.com/vmware/cloud-provider-for-cloud-director/blob/1.1.0/README.md)
 * Kubernetes Container Storage Interface for VCD has been updated to v1.1.0.
 Learn more about [CSI for VCD](https://github.com/vmware/cloud-director-named-disk-csi-driver/blob/1.1.0/README.md)
 * Kubernetes Container Clusters plugin has been updated to version 3.2.0.
 The plugin ships with VCD 10.3.2.
+Download it from [here](https://customerconnect.vmware.com/en/downloads/info/slug/datacenter_cloud_infrastructure/vmware_cloud_director/10_3#drivers_tools)
 * Support for injecting proxy information into TKG clusters created by CSE.
 Learn more about the feature, [here](CSE_CONFIG.html#extra_options).
 * New command option to forcefully delete clusters that were not fully created and were left in unremovable state.
 Learn more, [here](CLUSTER_MANAGEMENT.html#force_delete).
 * Support for VMware Tanzu Add-ons - Harbor, FluentBit, Prometheus, Grafana, in TKG clusters.